Laure Laco firstname.lastname@example.org

 Mrs. Laco has been teaching at Andrean since August 2013.
 Her teaching has included PLTW Engineering, Business, Business Law, Marketing, Accounting, Personal Finance and Computer Science.

 With regards to her education, she received a BS in Data Processing and Information Systems, along with a Minor in Business Administration from Indiana University in 1996.
 Then completed Transition to Teaching, at St. Joseph Calumet College in 2005, for teacher licensure in Business K-12.
-In addition, she is certified to teach Project Lead the Way Engineering courses at the middle and high school level.
+Also, she is certified to teach Project Lead the Way Engineering courses at the middle and high school level.

 “Dear friends, let us love one another, for love comes from God.
 Everyone who loves has been born of God and knows God.”
 John 4:7